ioBroker/ioBroker.docs/docs/en/tutorial/restore.md

 ### Preface:
 Since some users find it very difficult to restore, step-by-step instructions for restoring after a crash, or after a hardware change, system change or something else should help.

-Basically, however, you can say one thing in advance: a restore can be done in a few minutes if executed correctly and nobody needs to be afraid of it.
+Basically you can say one thing in advance: a restore can be done in a few minutes if executed correctly and nobody needs to be afraid of it.

 In the end, all data is available again and a new system has been set up.